prestodb/presto/presto-docs/src/main/sphinx/connector/tpch.rst

 Configuration
 -------------

-To configure the JMX connector, create a catalog properties file ``etc/catalog/tpch.properties`` with the following contents:
+To configure the TPCH connector, create a catalog properties file ``etc/catalog/tpch.properties`` with the following contents:

 .. code-block:: none